sanduio/titanic/README.md

 # titanic-ml
-Predicting survival on the Titanic with different Machine Learning Algorithms
+Predicting survival on the Titanic with different Machine Learning Algorithms.